samiratoledo/samiratoledo/README.md

 ### 📂 Featured Projects

-* **Bibliotech:** A gamified sustainability platform inspired by Duolingo.
+* **Bibliotech:** System for librarys.
 Focused on programming logic and interactivity.
 * **Multi-function Calculator:** A utility suite in JavaScript for real-time data processing, featuring DOM manipulation and responsive interface.

 ---